Documentation for pybes3

 For

-pybes3, we directly read out theEventtree:import uproot import pybes3 pybes3.wrap_uproot() n_evt = ... # number of events to read files = [...] # list of ROOT files to read data_array = uproot.concatenate({f: "Event" for f in files}, entry_stop=n_evt) -
+pybes3, we directly read out theEventtree:import uproot import pybes3 n_evt = ... # number of events to read files = [...] # list of ROOT files to read data_array = uproot.concatenate({f: "Event" for f in files}, entry_stop=n_evt) -

 For

-A loop on all events with default job-options (with
+A loop on all events with

-RecMakerAlgalgorithm):#include "$ROOTIOROOT/share/jobOptions_ReadRec.txt" #include "$OFFLINEEVENTLOOPMGRROOT/share/OfflineEventLoopMgr_Option.txt" EventCnvSvc.digiRootInputFile = { ... }; // list of ROOT files to read ApplicationMgr.EvtMax = ...; // number of events to read MessageSvc.OutputLevel = 7; // suppress messages -
+RecMakerAlg(default job-options):#include "$ROOTIOROOT/share/jobOptions_ReadRec.txt" #include "$OFFLINEEVENTLOOPMGRROOT/share/OfflineEventLoopMgr_Option.txt" EventCnvSvc.digiRootInputFile = { ... }; // list of ROOT files to read ApplicationMgr.EvtMax = ...; // number of events to read MessageSvc.OutputLevel = 7; // suppress messages -

-A loop on all events without loading
+A loop on all events without

-RecMakerAlgalgorithm.
-This is similar to readingrtrawfiles and is the closest case to rawROOTreading:ApplicationMgr.ExtSvc += {"EvtPersistencySvc/EventPersistencySvc"}; ApplicationMgr.ExtSvc +={"RootEvtSelector/EventSelector","RootCnvSvc/EventCnvSvc"}; EventPersistencySvc.CnvServices += {"EventCnvSvc"}; #include "$OFFLINEEVENTLOOPMGRROOT/share/OfflineEventLoopMgr_Option.txt" EventCnvSvc.digiRootInputFile = { ... }; // list of ROOT files to read ApplicationMgr.EvtMax = ...; // number of events to read MessageSvc.OutputLevel = 7; // suppress messages
+RecMakerAlg.
+This is similar to readingrtrawfiles and is the closest case to raw ROOT reading:ApplicationMgr.ExtSvc += {"EvtPersistencySvc/EventPersistencySvc"}; ApplicationMgr.ExtSvc +={"RootEvtSelector/EventSelector","RootCnvSvc/EventCnvSvc"}; EventPersistencySvc.CnvServices += {"EventCnvSvc"}; #include "$OFFLINEEVENTLOOPMGRROOT/share/OfflineEventLoopMgr_Option.txt" EventCnvSvc.digiRootInputFile = { ... }; // list of ROOT files to read ApplicationMgr.EvtMax = ...; // number of events to read MessageSvc.OutputLevel = 7; // suppress messages

 -

-The machine used for the benchmark is a Intel i7-12700 with Great Wall GW7000 4TB SSD.
-The operating system is AlmaLinuxOS9 on WSL2.
-The number of events is set to 1000, 5000, 10000, 50000, 100000, 500000, and 1000000.
+The benchmark machine is an Intel i7-12700 with Great Wall GW7000 4TB SSD, running AlmaLinux OS 9 on WSL2.
+The number of events varies from 1,000 to 1,000,000.

 The results are shown below: